PostgresApp/PostgresApp/index.md

 Support
 -------

-The quickest way to get help is to ask [@Postgresapp](https://twitter.com/Postgresapp) on Twitter or to [open an issue](https://github.com/postgresapp/postgresapp/issues) on Github.
+The quickest way to get help is to ask [@PostgresApp](https://twitter.com/PostgresApp) on Twitter, or to [open an issue](https://github.com/postgresapp/postgresapp/issues) on Github.
-When reporting bugs, please always tell us which version of Postgres.app and which version of OS X you are using.

-Make sure you include detailed error messages, even if your issue seems similar to another one.

-[GitHub Issues](https://github.com/postgresapp/postgresapp/issues) is also the best place for feature requests.
+When reporting bugs, be sure to let us know which version of Postgres.app & OS X you are using, and please include detailed error messages, even if your issue seems similar to another one.
+GitHub Issues is also the best place to request new features.

 Contribute
 ----------